pushme-pullyou/tootoo13/0-templates-readme/README-template.md

 ## Issues

-## Things you can do using this script
+## Things you can do u

+Using the Script

 * Click the three bars( 'hamburger menu icon' ) to slide the menu in and out
 * Click the Octocat icon to view or edit the source code on GitHub